 - the ban on oil and gas imports from Iran.
-EU oil imports from Iran subsequently returned nearly to the 2011 levels of about 600,000 barrels per day. - a ban on insurance for shipping oil or petrochemicals from Iran and a freeze on the assets of several Iranian firms involved in shipping. - a ban on trade with Iran in gold, precious metals, diamonds, and petrochemicals. - a freeze of the assets of Iran's Central Bank (although transactions had been permitted for approved civilian trade). - a ban on transactions between European and all Iranian banks (in place unless specifically authorized) and on short-term export credits, guarantees, and insurance. - a ban on exports to Iran of graphite, semi-finished metals such as aluminum and steel, industrial software, shipbuilding technology, oil storage capabilities, and flagging or classification services for Iranian tankers and cargo vessels. - The cutoff of 14 EU-sanctioned Iranian banks from the Brussels-based SWIFT electronic payments system was lifted, and the Iranian banks resumed accessing the system in February 2016.
-In March 2012, SWIFT acceded to an EU request to expel sanctioned Iranian banks.
-Some Iranian banks were still able to conduct electronic transactions with the European Central Bank via the "Target II" system.
-EU diplomats indicate they will not comply with U.S. requests to ask SWIFT to expel Iranian banks again, but SWIFT is run by an independent Board and might decide to do so and avoid risk of U.S. penalties. - A large number of entities were "delisted" from sanctions by the EU on Implementation Day.
+EU oil imports from Iran subsequently returned nearly to the 2011 levels of about 600,000 barrels per day. - a ban on insurance for shipping oil or petrochemicals from Iran and a freeze on the assets of several Iranian firms involved in shipping. - a ban on trade with Iran in gold, precious metals, diamonds, and petrochemicals. - a freeze of the assets of Iran's Central Bank (although transactions had been permitted for approved civilian trade). - a ban on transactions between European and all Iranian banks (in place unless specifically authorized) and on short-term export credits, guarantees, and insurance. - a ban on exports to Iran of graphite, semi-finished metals such as aluminum and steel, industrial software, shipbuilding technology, oil storage capabilities, and flagging or classification services for Iranian tankers and cargo vessels. - The cutoff of 14 EU-sanctioned Iranian banks from the Brussels-based SWIFT electronic payments system was lifted, and the Iranian banks resumed accessing the system in February 2016. - A large number of entities were "delisted" from sanctions by the EU on Implementation Day.
 The entities had been sanctioned by EU Council decisions and regulations over the years.
 EU diplomats have indicated they will not relist any delisted entities in cooperation with the U.S. exit from the JCPOA.